Optimal Power Flow

 • verbose: Controls the output display, ranging from the default silent mode (0) to detailed output (3).

-Additionally, users can modify variable names used for printing and writing through the keywords angle and active.
-For instance, users can choose angle = "θ" to display equations in a more readable format.
+Additionally, users can modify the variable names used for printing and writing by setting the keywords for the voltage variables angle and active, as well as the helper variable actwise.
+For example, users may set angle = "θ", active = "P", and actwise = "H" to display equations in a more readable format.

 Updates